cloudb2/processus/README.md

 13. Update in-flight (pending) workflows with async callbacks

 ### Workflow

+A workflow in Processus is defined using JSON (or equivalent YAML), which should conform to a specific structure.
+The best way to understand that structure is by looking at examples.

 A workflow, in it's simplest form, is defined as follows.
 ```